 What are the most useful garden tools in the tomato patch?
 There are a few pieces of equipment you simply must have.

-3. Garden sprayer.
-Use it to apply fungicides and pesticides.
+Use a pump sprayer (also called a garden sprayer) to apply fungicides and pesticides.
 When you choose a sprayer, beware that bigger may not be better – you need to be able to carry it from plant to plant to apply spray.
 A smaller version (1 -2 gallons) is portable, making it easy to carry through the tomato patch.
-Look for a garden sprayer that holds its pressure (which means you won’t have to pump it each time you spray) and that’s easy to clean.
-Read how to choose garden sprayers.
+Look for a sprayer that holds its pressure (which means you won’t have to pump it each time you spray) and that’s easy to clean.

-.
 The pros for staking tomatoes with cages are numerous, including the fact that cages make it easy to manage sprawling tomato plants.
 (Learn more about staking options here.)
-Get cages that are reusable year-to-year.
+Get tomato cages that are reusable year-to-year.
 The best are sturdy and long-lasting.
-(Check out different tomato cages to find the right ones for you and your garden: stackable garden cages

-Tiller Cultivator.
 A tiller cultivator eliminates heavy hoeing by breaking up dirt clods each spring.
 Fine soil means easier planting.
 Tilling or cultivating the soil also allows air pockets into previously compacted soil, which lets roots breathe.
 Water can get to roots more easily in loosened soil, too.
-A lightweight tiller cultivator allows you to work in your garden not only during planting time but also mid-season, when you want to break up weeds.